rwanyoike/time2relax-python-driver/README.rst

     A CouchDB driver for Python.

-time2relax is a Python `CouchDB`_ driver that tries to offer a minimal level of abstraction between you and CouchDB.
+A Python `CouchDB`_ driver that tries to offer a minimal level of abstraction between you and CouchDB.

 To use time2relax: